 4. Adults

-At the end of the pupal stage, the chrysalis will turn black in color.
+At the end of the pupal stage, a monarch chrysalis will turn black in color.
 However, it’s still translucent enough to see the dark wing veins and colorations inside.

 The chrysalis has been black for nearly a day and this Monarch butterfly is about to eclose (which means emerge from its chrysalis).

 They’ll do quite a bit of flapping and walking around during the drying process to help dry and get proper blood flow to their wings.
-Other than possibly (very carefully) transporting them to another less crowded enclosure, you do not want to touch them as they’re readying their wings for flight.
+You should not touch them as they’re readying their wings for flight.

-After first flight, an adult Monarch will spend its days flying, pollinating flowers, and mating, similar to a human airline pilot.
+After first flight, an adult monarch will spend its days flying, consuming nectar, and mating, similar to a human airline pilot.
 (Gotta throw in a joke to make sure you’re paying attention.)

-Set up your indoor butterfly cage/habitat (see Part 3 > Indoor preparation for recommended materials).
+Set up your indoor butterfly enclosure/habitat (see above sections).

 On the bottom of the enclosure, we place: